GoPro Hero puts core features in a familiar package for $199

 The shooting options might be lean, but to help balance things out, GoPro added voice controls and electronic video stabilization.
 Plus, with the built-in Wi-Fi, you can send clips straight to your phone as soon as you stop recording and have them instantly turned into an edited video with GoPro's mobile app.

 At the start of the year, GoPro dropped the price of its premium model, the Hero6 Black, from $499 to $399.
-The addition of the $199 Hero along with the $299 Hero5 Black ($295.99 at Amazon.com) moves GoPro's plan forward to return to a good, better, best product strategy.
+The addition of the $199 Hero along with the $299 Hero5 Black ($419.00 at Dirt Cheap Cameras) moves GoPro's plan forward to return to a good, better, best product strategy.

 "What we've learned is people want 'good, better, best' options from us.
 So with the new Hero we now have cameras that are characteristically GoPro -- durable, waterproof, cool design -- with feature sets for every level of user."